sofroniewn/mesoscope/README.md

 mesoscope summarize input/ output/
 ```

-This will create a folder `output` with the summary images.
+This will create a folder `output` with the summary images and moives.
 Type `mesoscope summarize -h` to see other options.
-The summary images include a mean image.
+Using the `--mean` flag will generate a mean image.
 Using the `--localcorr` option a local correlation image will be computed.
 The neighborhood of the local correlation can be set with the `--size` option.
+Using the `--movie` option will generate a movie.
+The movie can be downsampled in space with `--ds` and time with `--dt`.
+If metadata is present then it will be used to generate length scales and timestamps for the movie.
+If the data recorded is a volume than one movie will be generated for each plane, and the local correlation and spatial downsampling will be done independently on each plane.

 # use as a module